LIVING THE FAIRYTALE ON THE FARM

 What better place to grow up than a bean fort?

 Most of all, we live, work, and eat in the garden.
-Though property is not affordable in Santa Cruz, and we had to buy this garden during the peak of housing prices,(so we’ll be paying it off for many years to come), I like to think it is worth it.
+Though property is not affordable in Santa Cruz, and we had to buy this garden during the peak of housing prices,(so we’ll be paying it off for many years to come), I like to think it is worth it to keep it an open space and single family home.
 Preserving a little slice of heaven in the middle of the suburban jungle feels necessary.

 Spring year 3.